 Model complexity is an often overlooked factor by developers while designing and training deep learning (DL) models.
-According to a recent empirical study on 4960 failed DL jobs in Microsoft, 8.8% of the job failures were caused due to the depletion of GPU memory accounting for the largest category in all DL specific failures [13].
-The challenging frequency hopping nature of BT waveform requires a scalable architecture that can process larger input sample lengths.
+According to a recent empirical study on 4960 failed DL jobs in Microsoft, 8.8% of the job failures were caused due to the depletion of GPU memory accounting for the largest category in all DL specific failures [38].
+The frequency hopping nature of the BT waveform requires a scalable architecture that can process larger input sample lengths.
 This makes the model architecture challenging since it must be large enough to process larger input samples but at the same time be lightweight for supporting commercial-off-the-shelf (COTS) deployment platforms.
-In this section, we perform a systematic review of the memory footprint of the proposed Mbed-ATN model and benchmark it against Oracle [3].
+In this section, we perform a systematic review of the memory footprint of the proposed Mbed-ATN model and benchmark it against Oracle [22].

-Most developers are oblivious of the memory consumption of a DL model and the steps that incur the most memory usage.
-Having a firm grasp of the memory usage of a model is impetus in designing efficient and lightweight DL models.
+Having a firm grasp of the memory usage of a model is imperative in designing efficient and lightweight DL models.
 In order to answer this critical practical usage question, we elucidate the maximum memory consumption of a model and demonstrate it on the proposed Mbed-ATN and Oracle models.
 The training of a DL model can be segmented into roughly five stages: